 Concerns, complaints and referrals during the Covid-19 pandemic

-We've made some changes to our fitness to practise processes during the Covid-19 pandemic.
-We've outlined the changes that may affect patients, families and members of the public.
+We've outlined the changes that may affect patients, families and members of the public during Covid-19.

 The Covid-19 pandemic has led to an unprecedented level of demand on the nurses, midwives and nursing associates that we regulate.
-We have to ensure that they, and the healthcare professionals they work alongside, can work without distraction during these challenging times.
+Therefore, at the start of the pandemic, we reduced contact with healthcare professionals to make sure they could concentrate on caring for people affected by Covid-19.

 Raising a concern about a nurse, midwife or nursing associate